department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-mail">Can I file a claim for additional disability compensation for a child or spouse by mail or fax?</button>
 <div id="questions-apply-mail" class="usa-accordion-content">

-Yes, but we encourage you to apply online.
+Yes, but we encourage you to file online.
 The online application is simple, and you can upload your supporting documents to your application.

 When you file your claim online, we also recognize the day you start the online claim process as the date VA received your claim.
 This means that if we decide you’re eligible for additional disability compensation, we’ll pay you back to this date.

-**If you can’t, or don’t want to apply online, you can apply by mail or fax using the forms below:**
+**If you can’t, or don’t want to file online, you can file by mail or fax using the forms below:**

 - **To file a claim for additional disability compensation for a spouse or a child under 18 years of age**, fill out a Declaration of Status of Dependents (VA Form 21-686c). <br>
 [Download VA Form 21-686c](https://www.vba.va.gov/pubs/forms/VBA-21-686C-ARE.pdf).